qurriahSam/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 4-listmorefiles: Display current directory contents, including hidden files (starting with .) using the long format
 - 5-listfilesdigitonly: Display current directory contents in long formatwith user and group IDs displayed numerically And hidden files (starting with .)
+- 6-firstdirectory: Creates a script that creates a directory named my_first_directory in the /tmp/ directory